Oriented Spanners: Two-Dimensional Point Sets

 \section{Two-Dimensional Point Sets}

 In the one-dimensional case, we have seen that a $1$-spanner exists for every point set, though it is not plane.
 In two dimensions, the complete bi-directed graph is always a directed $1$-spanner.
 However, this is not the case for oriented dilation.
-There are point sets for which no $1$-spanner exists, even more, no $1.46$-spanner exists:
+There are point sets for which no $1$-spanner exists, even more, no $1.465$-spanner exists.

-\begin{observation} There are two-dimensional point sets for which no oriented $t$-spanner exists for $t<2\sqrt{3}-2 \approx 1.46$. \end{observation} \begin{proof} We show that $t=2\sqrt{3}-2$ holds for every $t$-spanner for the point set $P$ where $p_1$, $p_2$ and $p_4$ form an equilateral triangle and $p_3$ is its centre.
+\begin{observation} There are two-dimensional point sets for which no oriented $t$-spanner exists for $t<2\sqrt{3}-2 < 1.465$. \end{observation} \begin{proof} We show that $t=2\sqrt{3}-2$ holds for every $t$-spanner for the point set $P$ where $p_1$, $p_2$ and $p_4$ form an equilateral triangle and $p_3$ is its centre.
 Since more edges can only improve the dilation, the minimum spanner must be a complete graph $K_4$.
-Taking into account mirroring and rotation, \cref{fig:2D-upperlowerbound} lists all orientations for $K_4$.
-For each orientation we list the oriented dilation of each pair of points in a table.
+Taking into account mirroring and rotation, \Cref{fig:2D-upperlowerbound} lists all orientations for $K_4$.
+For each orientation, we list the oriented dilation of each pair of points in a table.
 We see that every graph is a $(2\sqrt{3}-2)$-spanner. \end{proof}

-While an oriented complete graph does not lead to a $1$-spanner, it does yield a $2$-spanner:
+In this section, we consider \emph{consistent} orientations.
+This means each face of an oriented graph is confined by an oriented cycle.
+If such an orientation exists for a given graph, we call it an \emph{orientable graph}.

-\begin{proposition} For every point set an oriented $2$-spanner can be constructed by orienting a complete graph. \end{proposition} \begin{proof} We prove that \cref{alg:greedy-complete-graph} computes such a spanner.
+While an oriented complete graph does not lead to a $1$-spanner, orienting its triangles greedily consistently yields a $2$-spanner. \begin{proposition} For every point set an oriented $2$-spanner can be constructed in $\mathcal{O}(n^3\log n)$ time by orienting a complete graph. \end{proposition} \begin{proof} We prove that \Cref{alg:greedy-complete-graph} computes such a spanner.
 Consider an arbitrary pair of points $p, p'$.
-Let $p''$ be the point that forms the triangle of smallest length with $p$ and $p'$.
+Let $p''$ be a point that forms a triangle of smallest length with $p$ and $p'$.
 Consider the iteration of the for-loop processing $\Delta_{pp'p''}$.

 If at the beginning of the iteration at most one edge of $\Delta_{pp'p''}$ was oriented, then $\Delta_{pp'p''}$ is oriented consistently, and $\odil(p,p') = 1$.
 Otherwise, at least two of the edges of $\Delta_{pp'p''}$ were already oriented, and therefore are incident to previously processed, consistently oriented triangles.
-By concatenating the two triangles, we obtain a cycle containing $p$ and $p''$, and since both triangles were processed first, their lengths is at most the length of $\Delta_{pp'p''}$, and the cycle is at most twice as long.
-Thus, $\odil(p,p') \leq 2$. \end{proof}
+By concatenating the two triangles, we obtain a closed walk containing $p$ and $p''$, and since both triangles were processed first, their lengths is at most the length of $\Delta_{pp'p''}$, and the closed walk is at most twice as long.
+Thus, $\odil(p,p') \leq 2$.